On Systematic Performance of 3-D Holographic MIMO: Clarke, Kronecker, and 3GPP Models: Performance Analysis with Theoretical Antenna Models

+where $\alpha$ is a regularization factor.
+It is noted that in multi-user MIMO systems the performance gain of the 3-D arrays mainly arises from improved spatial separability among user channels, which enables the MMSE precoder to more effectively suppress inter-user interference, rather than from simple geometric beam steering toward individual users.

 The 3GPP TR 38.901 Urban Macro (UMa) scenario is simulated using the QuaDRiGa platform~\cite{jaeckel2012geometric, jaeckel2014quadriga, jaeckel2017quasi} to obtain the channel matrix $\mathbf{H}$.
 Figure~\ref{3gpp_scenario}(a) illustrates the overall simulation setup, where a base station is placed at the cell edge with a height of 25~m and equipped with an antenna array of aperture $3\lambda \times 3\lambda$.
 The vertical element spacing is fixed at $0.5\lambda$, while the number of antennas varies along the horizontal axis.
 The system SNR is set to 20~dB.
+This SNR value is used to determine the noise variance $\sigma^2$ appearing in the SINR expression and the regularization factor in the MMSE precoding.
 In the simulations, 50 users equipped with omnidirectional antennas are randomly deployed within a circular cell of radius 200~m.
+For the 2-D deployment, all users are located on the horizontal plane with a fixed antenna height of 1.5~m, whereas for the 3-D deployment the user antenna heights are randomly drawn from a uniform distribution between 1.5~m and 22.5~m.
+All capacity results are averaged over 200 independent Monte Carlo snapshots, including random user drops and small-scale fading realizations.
 Figures~\ref{3gpp_scenario}(b) and (c) show the corresponding layouts generated by QuaDRiGa, where users are located in a 2-D plane and in a 3-D volume, respectively.